ChrisHughes/cache_fu/README.md

 * Adds ability to pass expires_in to acts_as_cached

-* Adds adherence to Rails's global action_controller.perform_caching setting
+* Allows enabling or disabling of caching with config.cache_fu.perform_caching in environment file

 * Adds ability to use cache namespacing

 * Supports master / slave database read / write splitting, where resetting the cache reads from the database master for both Makara and DbCharmer

 * Adds key hashing for keys that exceed max length

+* Adds global configuration inheritance from config.cache_fu

 ##Examples